planetfederal/qgis-suite-plugin/doc/source/intro.rst

 Use the hyperlinks to perform the corresponding actions based on the current element.

 The description tab can also show tables where parameters can be edited.
-The one shown below corresponds to the *Settings* element of a GeoServer catalog.
+The one shown below corresponds to the :guilabel:`Settings` element of a GeoServer catalog.

 .. image:: img/intro/description_table.png
 	:align: center